ryan-su-12/ryan-su-12/README.md

 Right now, I'm focusing on getting a deeper understand on Back-end Development, specifically with SpringBoot and Fastapi.
 I'm also diving deeper into generative ai.

-In my free time I like doing MMA, Calisthenics, learning about history, and eating shawarma.
+In my free time I like doing MMA, Calisthenics, learning about history, reading, and eating shawarma.

 #### 💬Experience
 ---